 Judy: (laughing) Oh, that was wonderful, Cinnamon Bear!
 Cinnamon Bear: Grr-ah!
 Judy: Jimmy, let’s pretend we’re really afraid, huh?
 It’ll make him feel good.
 Jimmy: Aw, alright… Judy: Oh!
 Don’t give us a scare like that again, Mr. Bear.
 Cinnamon Bear: Grr-ah!
 Jimmy: Oh, Judy, I’m scared.
 Cinnamon Bear: Grr-oo!
 Judy: Ooo, Jimmy!
 Hold my hand tight!
 Cinnamon Bear: Children, did I really frighten ya?
 Judy: Terribly!
 Jimmy: You just about scared the daylights out of us!
 Cinnamon Bear: Well, I promise not to frighten ya anymore.
 That is, not until me ferocious nature gets the better of me again.
 Now would you be kind enough to tell me your names?
 I always keep a record of the people I scare.
 Jimmy: I’m Jimmy.
 Judy: And I’m his sister, Judy.
 Cinnamon Bear: I’m much obliged to meet ya, I’m sure.
 Me name’s Paddy O’Cinnamon.
 Jimmy: That sounds Irish.
 Cinnamon Bear: Eh, sure.
 I’m slightly Irish.
 That’s why I wear this green ribbon around me neck.
 But tell me, what are you two doin’ up here?
 Jimmy: Well, we lost the silver star that goes on top of the Christmas tree.
 Judy: Have you ever seen it, Cinnamon Bear?
 Cinnamon Bear: A silver star?
 Did it have five points?
 Jimmy: I… Well, I think so.
 Cinnamon Bear: Sure, I’ve seen it.
 Lots of times.
 Judy: Oh!
 Show us where the silver star is, Cinnamon Bear!
 Cinnamon Bear: Oh… It’s not here now.
 It’s gone.
 Jimmy: Gone?
 Judy: Oh, dear.
 What shall we ever do now?
 Jimmy: Well, who took it?
 Cinnamon Bear: Why, the Crazy Quilt Dragon, to be sure.
 Judy: Who is he?
 Cinnamon Bear: Oh, just a dragon.
 Not a very good one, at that.
 He’s terribly fond of shiny, bright things.
 Every day for the past month he’s been running into the trunk to admire the silver star, and this afternoon it got the best of him, I guess.
 He just upped and ran off with it.
 Judy: (crying) Oh!
 Oh, Now we’ll never never see the silver star again.
 Cinnamon Bear: Here, here, here.
 Now don’t carry on like that.
 You can get the silver star back.
 Well, maybe.
 Judy: How?
 Cinnamon Bear: By goin’ after the Crazy Quilt Dragon!
 Chase him!
 I’ll help ya.
 Jimmy: Will you really?
 Cinnamon Bear: Oh, sure I will!
 Crazy Quilt’s no great friend of mine.
 And besides, you were both very obliging and got perfectly terrified when I growled at ya.
 Judy: Oh, you’re the most wonderful Cinnamon Bear in the whole wide world!
 Cinnamon Bear: It’s very nice of you to say it!
 Jimmy: Well, if we’re gonna catch up with the Crazy Quilt Dragon, we’d better get goin’.
 Judy: Where do you think he went, Paddy?
 Cinnamon Bear: Well, if I know Crazy Quilt, he probably headed for the Lollipop Mountains.
 Jimmy: The Lollipop Mountains?
 Well, how do we get there?
 Cinnamon Bear: Ya see that little hole in the wall by the music box?
 Judy: Yes.
 Cinnamon Bear: Well, we just pop right through there.
 Jimmy: Oh, but Paddy, Judy and I can’t get through that little hole.
 Cinnamon Bear: Oh, yes you can!
 It’s very simple!
 Really.
 All you and Judy have to do is de-grow.
 Judy: What do you mean ‘de-grow’?
 Cinnamon Bear: Oh, just de-grow.
 Get smaller and smaller and smaller until you’re only four inches high, like me.
 Jimmy: Gosh, we can’t do that!
 Why, it’s impossible!
 Cinnamon Bear: Nothing’s impossible.
 I can show you how to do it in a jiffy.
 Judy: Whew!
 That sounds most magical.
 Jimmy: Willikers!
 Show us how, Paddy.
 Quick!
 Cinnamon Bear: Alright.
 Now listen very carefully, and I’ll tell ya how to de-grow.

 Announcer: Well, well!
-If the Cinnamon Bear can tell Judy and Jimmy how to de-grow until they’re only four inches high, then as Judy says, it really will be most magical, and maybe they’ll be able to catch the Crazy Quilt Dragon and recapture their precious silver star, after all.
+If the Cinnamon Bear can show Judy and Jimmy how to de-grow until they’re only four inches high, then as Judy says, it really will be most magical, and maybe they’ll be able to catch the Crazy Quilt Dragon and recapture their precious silver star, after all.
 Anyway, be sure to listen next time and find out just how the Cinnamon Bear manages to make Judy and Jimmy only four inches high.